Support & Services

 Shaddongate Resource Centre

-Our building is fully accessible and has a range of great spaces available from rooms for 1:1 meetings, a boardroom (max 20) and training rooms, to regular office space and a fantastic Community Hall that is ideal for larger-scale events (see a full breakdown of facilities below).
+Our building is fully accessible and has a range of great spaces available from rooms for one to one meetings, a boardroom (max 20) and training rooms, to regular office space and a fantastic Community Hall that is ideal for larger-scale events (see a full breakdown of facilities below).
 Whatever your needs, we have the right room for you.
 All facilities are competitively priced, with discounts available for CVS members.
 Come and see for yourself.

 - Training room/meeting space